eradicate-dev/eradicateShiny/README.md

 ## bug reports

-The package is a work in progress so please use the [issue tracker](https://github.com/scrogster/eradicateShiny/issues) to report bugs in the code.
+The package is a work in progress so please use the [issue tracker](https://github.com/scrogster/eradicateShiny/issues) to report any bugs.